Looking forward to WY-SHOT 2023!

 There is a two-part component that makes this shoot unique.

-It is a prairie dog shoot and a steel field shoot.
+It is a prairie dog shoot and a long-range steel field shoot.

 The prairie dog part of the shoot is for any type of handgun (semi-auto, revolver, single-shot) from any type of rest you want to use.

 It doesn’t matter if it is short range, medium range or long-range…You get decide.
-We do have prizes and cash for the longest confirmed pd kill with several types of handguns: Rimfire, straight-wall cartridges and specialty pistols (bottleneck cartridges).
+We do have prizes and cash for the longest confirmed prairie dog kill with several types of handguns: Rimfire, straight-wall cartridges and specialty pistols (bottleneck cartridges).

 There are a number of purposes of the steel shoot: Having fun, competing, developing your hunting skill set, since we shoot from a variety of field shooting positions or field rests under time and keep score.

-We cannot give the complete adrenaline rush of hunting, but by shooting at multiple targets under time, some of which will be farther than what you would shoot at big game, each shooter can learn their limitations from a variety of field shooting positions (Prone, sitting, kneeling), and shooting off a variety of field rests (Bog-Gear, bi-pods, back packs, tree trunks, and the like).
+We cannot give the complete adrenaline rush of hunting, but by shooting at multiple targets under time, many of which will be farther than what you would shoot at big game, each shooter can learn their limitations from a variety of field shooting positions (Prone, sitting, kneeling), and shooting off a variety of field rests (Bi-pods, back packs, tree trunks, and the like).
 Sometimes your shooting position may be awkward, like facing downhill when prone, while being required to shoot uphill.

 But when you think about it, if you hunt, you do not always have the perfect field rest set-up, and at times you have to make a shot in specific time frame or lose that opportunity.